Special Educational Needs and Disabilities (SEND) Coordinator

 Hello, my name is Mrs Rebecca Atkinson and I am the Special Educational Needs and Disabilities (SEND) Coordinator for Billinghay C of E Primary School.

-I have taught at Billinghay C of E Primary School for eleven years now and have worked in Years 2, 3, 4 and 5.
-I am currently teaching a variety of intervention groups throughout the school as well as being the schools SEND Coordinator.
+I have taught at Billinghay C of E Primary School for many years now and have worked in Years 2, 3, 4 and 5.
+I currently have dedicated time set aside for SEND work on a Monday, Tuesday and Wednesday.

 Special Educational Needs at Billinghay School

-A copy of our SEND Policy can be viewed under the Key Policies part of the website and a link is also provided below.
+A copy of our SEND Policy and Accessibility Policy can be viewed under the Key Policies part of the website and links are also provided below.